The Haunting of Villa Diodati: Plot

 Mary Shelley, her infant William, along with her stepsister Claire Clairmont, and writers John Polidori and Lord Byron, are staying at the Villa Diodati.
-Mary's fiancé Percy Bysshe Shelley, is inexplicably missing.
-Because of the inclement weather, Byron suggests each write a ghost story to scare the others.
-Later, the Doctor and her companions arrive, only to discover that the expected ghost story sharing has been abandoned, and that Percy is not there, although he should have been.
+Because of the inclement weather, Byron reads the others a ghost story, which is interrupted by the sudden arrival of the Doctor and her companions.
+They had hoped to witness the creation of Frankenstein by Mary and The Vampyre by Polidori, but instead find the party more interested in dancing.
+According to history Mary's fiancé Percy Bysshe Shelley should also be there, but he is inexplicably missing.

 Strange events occur in the villa, such as a repeated rearrangement of its layout, objects moving of their own accord, and skeletal hands crawling around the halls.
 Byron suggests it is a ghost that haunts the villa but the Doctor suspects something else is occurring; the events are part of a security system designed to hide something.
 The group sees an apparition which the Doctor recognises as a being moving through time; the apparition resolves into a half-converted Cyberman.

 The companions remind the Doctor of Jack Harkness's warning of the lone Cyberman (Note: As seen in episode five "Fugitive of the Judoon" of the season); the Doctor Orders her companions to stay with the others, and heads off to confront the Cyberman.
 The Cyberman, named Ashad, was sent back in time to look for the "Cyberium", a liquid metal with the collective knowledge of the Cybermen.
 Ashad had tracked it to the villa, but his power had been sapped.
 As the Doctor tries to lure Ashad away from the villa, he is struck by lightning, recharging his power core.
-Yaz and Claire discovers the walls of Percy's room have been covered in strange gibberish in his handwriting.
+Yaz and Claire discover the walls of Percy's room have been covered in strange gibberish in his handwriting.